 Option 1- The Gradual Transition

-This option is best for babies and little ones who are sensitive sleepers and younger children who are still having one or more naps.
+This option is best for little ones who are sensitive sleepers and younger children who are still having one or more naps.
 You can do a gradual transition...